murielfritsch/Project_Back-End_Building_Node_MongoDB_API/README.md

-# START FRONT END SERVER
+# Run node start script
 Open one terminal

-Place yourself in the frontend directory
+Place yourself in the /frontend directory

 Type npm start run to start the server